leila68/Axb/doc/Readme.md

 Figure 5 compares the performance of the diagonal2 variant comparing to the CSC and CSR code for diagonal matrices.
 Diagonal 1 is excluded due to its inefficiency for SpTRSV.
-While CSR and diagonal2 show a competitive performance, diagonal2 is on average XX times better than the CSR variant due to its smaller number of memory accesses (because of its compact storage format). <br>
+While CSR and diagonal2 show a competitive performance, diagonal2 is on average 1.2 times better than the CSR variant due to its smaller number of memory accesses (because of its compact storage format). <br>